 A right triangle is a triangle in which exactly one angle measures 90 degrees.
-Since the sum of the measures of angles in a triangle has to be 180 degrees, it is obvious that the sum of the remaining two angles would be another 90 degrees.
+Since the sum of the measures of angles in a triangle has to be 180 degrees, it is evident that the sum of the remaining two angles would be another 90 degrees.
 The two perpendicular sides are called the legs of a right triangle, and the longest side that lies opposite the 90-degree is called the hypotenuse of a right triangle.
 A right triangle can be scalene (having all three sides of different length) or isosceles (having exactly two sides of equal length).
 It can never be an equilateral triangle.
-In this article, we are going to study the definition, area, and perimeter of an isosceles right triangle in detail.
+In this article, you are going to study the definition, area, and perimeter of an isosceles right triangle in detail.

 An Isosceles Right Triangle is a right triangle that consists of two equal length legs.
 Since the two legs of the right triangle are equal in length, the corresponding angles would also be congruent.
 Thus, in an isosceles right triangle, two legs and the two acute angles are congruent.

-Since it is a right triangle, the angle between the two legs would be 90 degrees, and so the legs would obviously be perpendicular to each other.
+Since it is a right triangle, the angle between the two legs would be 90 degrees, and the legs would obviously be perpendicular to each other.

 The most important formula associated with any right triangle is the Pythagorean theorem.
 According to this theorem, the square of the hypotenuse is equal to the sum of the squares of the other two sides of the right triangle.
 Now, in an isosceles right triangle, the other two sides are congruent.
-Therefore they are of the same length “l”.
+Therefore, they are of the same length “l”.
 Thus, the hypotenuse measures h, then the Pythagorean theorem for isosceles right triangle would be: